thiervoj/cartapus/README.md

 $ npm i cartapus
 ```

-### Use it
+### Initialize it

-Initialize the library with a single line of JavaScript :
+Initialize the library in your codebase :

 ```javascript
 import Cartapus from 'cartapus'